-In accordance with the University's commitment to equitable access, the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act and other applicable statutes and regulations, the University includes this statement to inform Students of their right to request reasonable accommodations for a documented disability, medical, or mental health condition.
-Students should contact the Disability Services Program (DSP) at 303.871.3241 or email dsp@du.edu.
-Information is also available online at www.studentaffairs.du.edu/disability-services-program.
+In accordance with the University's commitment to facilitate equal opportunity and full participation in University programs in compliance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable statutes and regulations, the University includes this statement to inform Students of their right to request reasonable accommodations for a documented disability, medical, or mental health condition.
+Students should contact the AccessibleDU: Student Disability Services (SDS) at 303.871.3241 or email sds@du.edu..
+Information is also available online at https://studentaffairs.du.edu/disability-services-program.
 Please note, accommodations that are reasonable in academic settings may not be reasonable in the SRR process.
-Students are encouraged to contact DSP as soon as possible.
-DSP is the only office on campus authorized to review a student's self-disclosure of a disability, medical, and/or mental health condition and determine eligibility for requested accommodations.
+Students are encouraged to contact SDS as soon as possible.
+SDS is the only office on campus authorized to review a student's self-disclosure of a disability, medical, and/or mental health condition and determine the student's eligibility for requested accommodations.